 We can’t save changes to <username>.

-The error also occurred when trying it a remote PowerShell session out to Skype for Business Online with an even more cryptic error:
+The error also occurred when trying to create the resource account using PowerShell.
+After creating a remote PowerShell session out to Skype for Business Online, I used the New-CsOnlineApplicationInstance command that produced an even more cryptic error:

 This cmdlet is for online domain only.
 Please run corresponding on-premises cmdlet for on-premises domain.

 The thing about this tenant is it is online only, no hybrid or on-premises environment to worry about.

 I worked with a few engineers to gather Fiddler logs from the web and verbose output from PowerShell.
 This didn’t lead to any reason why this was happening.
 Licensing was good, and everything seemed to be in order.

 The engineer mentioned that I didn’t have any Skype for Business Online DNS records for federation, lyncdiscover, etc. Since the tenant was recording demos for the course, I didn’t worry about setting up any records.
 I would only be working in Teams, no Skype for Business Online components, or worry about federation.
 I decided to give it a try and created the required records.

 To my surprise, it began to work almost immediately.
 I was able to create auto attendants and call queues in both the admin center and PowerShell.
 The engineer did not know which record was required for this to work (and I was told an escalation would not answer the question), so I decided to experiment.

 I remembered a Twitter conversation a few years ago about adding your own domain as an allowed federated domain before call queues would work: